ChainAgnostic/CAIPs/CAIPs/caip-282.md

 ## Abstract

-To interface with decentralized applications (dapps), users install browser wallets to manage their blockchain accounts, which are required to sign messages and transactions.
+To interface with a Decentralized Application (dapp), users install browser wallets to manage their blockchain accounts, which are required to sign messages and transactions.
 Leveraging existing browser messaging APIs, these are used to initiate a dapp-wallet connection in a browser environment.

 ## Motivation

-Currently, in order for decentralized applications to be able to support all users they need to support all browser wallet APIs.
-Similarly, in order for browser wallets to support all decentralized applications they need to support all APIs.
+Currently, in order for Decentralized Applications to be able to support all users they need to support all browser wallet APIs.
+Similarly, in order for browser wallets to support all Decentralized Applications they need to support all APIs.
 This is not only complicated but also results in a larger bundle size of applications.

-Users are already installing a wallet application on their devices, and given its presence in the browser environment, it should be unnecessary for application developers to install extra software to support these wallet providers.
-This situation is only present due to the lack of standardization and interoperability between interfaces and discovery mechanisms for different wallet providers.
+Users are already installing a wallet application on their devices, and given its presence in the browser environment, it should be unnecessary for application developers to install extra software to support these Wallet Providers.
+This situation is only present due to the lack of standardization and interoperability between interfaces and discovery mechanisms for different Wallet Providers.

-This results not only in a degraded user experience but also increases the barrier to entry for new wallet providers as users are incentivized to use more popular wallet providers that are more widely supported in more applications.
+This results not only in a degraded user experience but also increases the barrier to entry for new Wallet Providers as users are incentivized to use more popular Wallet Providers that are more widely supported in more applications.

 This situation is further aggravated by differences between blockchain networks such as Ethereum, Cosmos, Solana, Tezos, etc. While some solutions attempt to solve this, such as WalletConnect, [EIP-6963][eip-6963], Solana Wallet Protocol, etc., they do not cover all wallets and are not chain-angostic.